Baby Hiking Essentials: Everything You Need

-One thing that I quickly learned was that my baby carrier wasn't making the cut.
+One thing that is on the top of my baby hiking essentials list is a baby carrier.
+I quickly learned that my old baby carrier wasn't making the cut.
 I ended my first hike with my baby with a throbbing pain down my back and swelling all on my lower back.
 My friend quickly told me about better options for baby carriers and after some research I decided to go with an Ergo baby carrier.
 I bought my Ergo from a military wife who had upgraded hers to a newer version.
 One of the best decisions I had ever made.
 I would never switch my Ergo baby carrier for anything in the world.
 It's been 4 years and it is still going strong.
 My daughter is now four years old and I still use it on very long hikes from time to time.

 3. TO DRINK

-Same rule applies for drinks.
-A child under the age of 6 months should be strictly on formula or breastmilk.
+The number one thing to always have on my baby hiking essentials list is something to drink.
+However, same rule applies for drinks as for snacks.
+A child under the age of 6 months should be strictly on formula or breast milk.
 Once you have the go for feeding then you can also give water.
-I highly recommend doing breastmilk or formula whenever possible but on hot days you can always give some water to make sure they stay hydrated enough.
-If you are breastfeeding then it is a good idea to bring breastpads in case of leakage and some lanolin cream if you are still needing to use it.
+I highly recommend doing breast milk or formula whenever possible but on hot days you can always give some water to make sure they stay hydrated enough.
+If you are breastfeeding then it is a good idea to bring breast pads in case of leakage and some lanolin cream if you are still needing to use it.
 Sometimes the rubbing of movement during a hike can further irritate your nipple area and the lanolin cream will greatly benefit this.
 Coconut oil is another alternative to lanolin cream that I used but please consultant with your pediatrician before trying anything new.

 I find having a blanket to be very useful with babies.
 You can find a nice spot on your hike to stop for lunch and it will be something easy to carry that you can all sit on.
 You can even use it to change your baby's diaper during the hike versus laying them on the ground.
-I usually use any blanket I have at home but I have been keeping my eye on this one.
-It is easy to use, compact, and durable.
+I usually use any blanket I have at home.

 5. A HAT